alronz/b2c-database-selection/README.md

 ## Overview

-## Database Categories and Categories
+## Database Categories and Selection

 ## Methods Used and Examples